 'Pro Junior' - 'The Good Deed', 1971.

-Don Dohler was a U.S. comic artist and film director.
-He gained notability as the publisher of the influential film magazines Cinemagic (1972-1979) and Movie Club Magazine (1993-1997).
-Later he directed several low-budget horror and/or sci-fi pictures, of which 'Nightbeast' (1982) and 'The Galaxy Invader' (1985) remain cult classics.
+Don Dohler was an American comic artist and film director, who gained notability as the publisher of the influential film magazines Cinemagic (1972-1979) and Movie Club Magazine (1993-1997).
+Later, he directed several low-budget horror and sci-fi pictures, of which 'Nightbeast' (1982) and 'The Galaxy Invader' (1985) remain cult classics.
 Earlier in his career, Dohler was active as a comic artist.
-In high school he created the character ProJunior, who was mascot of his fanzine Wild (1961-1963).
-In the 1970s several unknown cartoonists who once published in Wild had become famous underground comix artists.
+In high school, he created the character ProJunior, who was the mascot of his fanzine Wild (1961-1963).
+In the 1970s, several of the unknown cartoonists who had published in Wild had become famous underground comix artists.
 They paid tribute to Dohler by using ProJunior in various fanfiction comics, including a full-blown one-shot comic book, 'ProJunior' (1971).
 Still, Dohler only made two one-page gag comics published in professional magazines, titled 'The Good Deed' (1971) and 'Fatty Atty' (1972).
+Don Dohler remains one of the few famous live-action film directors to have created comics in their career, along with Jan Bucquoy, Damiano Damiani, Federico Fellini, Terry Gilliam, Alejandro Jodorowsky, David Lynch, Dick Maas, Robert Rodriguez and Frank Tashlin.

 Early life

-Dohler was born in 1946 in Baltimore, Maryland.
-He had early interest in film making, particularly monster movies and the work of special effects maker Ray Harryhausen.
-Dohler also enjoyed comics, particularly Mad Magazine.
+Donald Michael Dohler was born in 1946 in Baltimore, Maryland.
+He had an early interest in filmmaking, particularly monster movies and the work of special effects maker Ray Harryhausen.
+Dohler also enjoyed comics, especially Mad Magazine.
 He drew comics for his high school fanzine, Wild!, but at age 16 dropped out of school.
-He got a job at Eddie Leonard Restaurants in Washington D.C. and got more interested in making movies.
+He got an office job with the Eddie Leonard Restaurants in Washington, D.C. and got more interested in making movies.

 ProJunior

-In 1958, 12-year old Dohler drew an odd comic character.
-He had four teeth, two on the side of his mouth.
-His hair looked like the letter 'x', while his ears were covered with cork stoppers.
-The man's most notable feature were his eyes.
-His irises were white, while the 'whites' of his eyes were black.
+In 1958, the 12-year old Don Dohler drew an odd comic character with four teeth, two on each side of his mouth.
+His hair looked like the letter "X", while his ears were covered with cork stoppers.
+The man's most notable feature was his eyes.
+His irises were white, while the whites of his eyes were black.
 The character had no name, but given Dohler's love for Mad, was obviously inspired by the magazine's mascot Alfred E. Neuman (designed by Norman Mingo) and Basil Wolverton's equally wacky-looking characters.
 Between 1959 and 1960, Dohler and his best friend Mark Tarka created a high school fanzine, Wild!, relaunched from 1961 on as a magazine closer in spirit to Mad.
-Dohler reused his wacky character and gave him the name 'ProJunior'.
-The name referenced the fact that Dohler regarded himself a "junior professional editor".
+Dohler reused his wacky character and gave him the name 'ProJunior', which referenced the fact that Dohler regarded himself a "junior professional editor".
 ProJunior was additionally redesigned as a demented version of Chic Young's Dagwood Bumstead.
 The only feature kept from Dohler's original design were ProJunior's spooky eyes.
 While the fanzine was mostly a local affair, it ran for two years and attracted many enthusiastic contributors, some of which later became famous underground comix artists, such as Jay Lynch, Skip Williamson and Art Spiegelman.
-They always remained grateful to Dohler for launching their careers.
+They always remained grateful to Dohler for launching their careers, and featured ProJunior in their own comics and stories as a tribute.

-After the publication of the first and only 'ProJunior' comic book, ProJunior only made a few minor appearances.
-Crumb drew his final story in Bijou Funnies (issue #6, Kitchen Sink Press, 1971), in which ProJunior gets a job as a shoe salesman.
-Lynch made another story with 'ProJunior Movies', printed in Teen-Age Horizons of Shangrila (issue #2, Kitchen Sink Press, November 1972), while Gail Burwen gave the character a role in 'Manhattan Madness'', published in Apple Pie (issue #1, Histronic Publications, March 1975).
+After the publication of the first and only 'ProJunior' comic book, ProJunior made only a few minor appearances.
+Crumb drew his final story with the character in Bijou Funnies issue #6 (Kitchen Sink Press, 1971), in which ProJunior gets a job as a shoe salesman.
+Lynch made another story with 'ProJunior Movies', printed in Teen-Age Horizons of Shangrila issue #2 (Kitchen Sink Press, November 1972), while Gail Burwen gave the character a role in 'Manhattan Madness'', published in Apple Pie issue #1 (Histronic Publications, March 1975).
 Gary Whitney and Jay Lynch featured ProJunior in three cameos in their newspaper gag comic 'Phoebe & The Pigeon People'.

-Although other artists made ProJunior more familiar with underground comix readers, Dohler never took the opportunity to relaunch his own comic career.
-Apart from 'The Good Deed' in ProJunior (Kitchen Sink Press, 1971), he only made one extra comic strip.
-In Roxy Funnies (Head Imports, 1972) he drew the one-page gag comic 'Fatty Atty'.
+Although other artists made the ProJunior character more familiar among underground comix readers, Dohler never took the opportunity to relaunch his own comic career.
+Apart from 'The Good Deed' in ProJunior (Kitchen Sink Press, 1971), he only made one extra comic strip: the one-page gag comic 'Fatty Atty' in Roxy Funnies (Head Imports, 1972).

 Film magazines

 Dohler was additionally editor of the Times-Herald and Harford Business Ledger.
-Between 1993 and 1997 he co-founded a new film magazine, Movie Club Magazine, which expressed his love for monster movies.
-He also wrote two books about the profession: 'Film Magic: The Fantastic Guide to Special Effects Filmmaking' (Cinema Enterprises, 1979) and 'Stop Motion Animation: A Complete Step-By-Step Guide' (Cinema Enterprises, 1980).
+Between 1993 and 1997, he edited a new film magazine, Movie Club Magazine, which expressed his love for monster movies.
+He also wrote two books about the profession, 'Film Magic: The Fantastic Guide to Special Effects Filmmaking' (Cinema Enterprises, 1979) and 'Stop Motion Animation: A Complete Step-By-Step Guide' (Cinema Enterprises, 1980).

 Film career

 As a film director, Dohler debuted with the short pictures 'Mr. Clay' (1967) and 'Pursued' (1968).
-For years he tried to make a feature-length film, but couldn't find the time, nor the money.
+For years, he tried to make a feature-length film, but couldn't find the time, nor the money.
 He satisfied himself with the thought that his film magazine Cinemagic (1972-1979) at least did well.
-However, in the late 1970s Dohler was victim of a bank robbery.
+However, in the late 1970s Dohler was present during a robbery at his work.
 A group of armed robbers held him and his colleagues hostage for an hour.
-Although Dohler survived the ordeal, he became aware that he could've died without realizing his dream to direct an actual movie.
-He therefore quit his job and put more effort in gaining money and professional assistance.
-The end result was 'The Alien Factor' (1979), a full-length film about an extraterrestrial alien terrorizing a local village, while a sheriff hunts it down.
-The picture wasn't a success, but at least proved that he could earn a living by making movies.
-Even if he had to cast family members and friends to cut costs.
-Gradually Dohler left most directing to his assistants, so he could spent more time on other technical aspects.
+Although Dohler survived the ordeal, he became aware that he could have died without realizing his dream to direct an actual movie, so he quit his job and put more effort in gaining money and professional assistance.
+The end result was 'The Alien Factor' (1979), a full-length film about an extraterrestrial terrorizing a local village, while a sheriff hunts it down.
+The picture wasn't a success, but at least proved to Dohler that he could earn a living by making movies, even if he had to cast family members and friends to cut costs.
+Gradually Dohler left most of the directing to his assistants, so he could spend more time on other technical aspects.

 Death, legacy and influence

-In 2006 Don Dohler passed away at age 60 from cancer.
-Although he never experienced a cinematic breakthrough, at least two of his films have achieved cult status.
+In 2006, Don Dohler passed away from cancer at age 60.
+Although he never experienced a cinematic breakthrough, two of his films have achieved cult status.
 'Nightbeast' (1982) is remembered for John Dods' impressive special effects.
-Interestingly enough, the soundtrack was composed by Robert J. Walsh and future film director J.J.
+Also notable was that the soundtrack was composed by Robert J. Walsh and future film director J.J.
 Abrams, who was only 16 years old at the time.
-The picture was given a bad review by Internet critic James Rolfe (better known as the Angry Video Game Nerd) in a 2012 episode of his web series Cinemassacre.
-Red Letter Media also panned it in an episode of 'Best of the Worst' and chose it as the worst film of all three pictures they had watched that night.
+The picture was given a bad review by Internet critic James Rolfe (better known as the Angry Video Game Nerd) in a 2012 episode of his web series 'Cinemassacre'.
+Popular web reviewers Red Letter Media also panned it in an episode of 'Best of the Worst' and chose it as the worst film of all three pictures they had watched that night.
 However, they did praise Dohler's other film, 'The Galaxy Invader', as their personal favorite of his work.
-'The Galaxy Invader' was also reviewed and mocked in 2008 in an another well-known Internet series, 'The Cinema Snob' by Brad Jones, and by RiffTrax: former members of the cult TV show 'Mystery Science Theater 3000' (1988-1999) and the godfathers of comedic film reviews.
+In 2008, 'The Galaxy Invader' was also reviewed and mocked in other well-known Internet series, namely 'The Cinema Snob' by Brad Jones, and 'RiffTrax' by former members of the cult TV show 'Mystery Science Theater 3000' (1988-1999), the godfathers of comedic film reviews.

 Documentary about Don Dohler